anthony-aylward/mental-health/README.md

 academic progress and bolster their mental health.

 - **Standardize, clarify, and streamline BISB program structure and requirements.**
+Institutional Research surveys also indicate that program structure and requirements are major challenges to academic progress for grad students at UCSD.
 Spending time hunting down the details of program requirements or handling unexpected bureaucratic mishaps drain students' energy and their confidence in themselves and the BISB program.
 Keeping such factors to a minimum will relieve students of significant stressors and allow them to focus on their research.